-ITSC 2386 Internship - Computer and Information Sciences, General (0-0-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+ITSC 2386 Internship Computer Infor Sci (0-0-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.
-Prerequisite: ITNW 2335 (Pre or Co), ITNW 2354 (Pre or Co)

 ITSE

 ITSE 1301 Web Design Tools (2-4-3) Designing and publishing Web documents according to World Wide Web Consortium (W3C) standards.
 Emphasis on optimization of graphics and images and exploration of tools available for creating and editing Web documents.